 If you want to check the searchability of your channel, it is advised that you use an incognito window on your browser.
 Using your normal account won’t set up an impartial standard, seeing that your channel will most likely show up on the search results.

-Using an incognito window can replicate the experience of a user that has never been in contact with your content before — and that’s what you want!
+Using an incognito window can replicate the experience of a user who has never been in contact with your content before — and that’s what you want!

 How to Make Your YouTube Channel Searchable on Google

-And here are some options of what you can do to make your channel searchable on Google as well:
+Here are some things you can do to make your channel searchable on Google as well:

 1. Find The Right Keywords for Your Channel